Quantum-critical transport in marginal Fermi liquids: Transport for criticality of the quantum XY-model coupled to fermions

-We use the critical fluctuations and their coupling to fermions summarized in Appendix A, assuming that they are valid for fluctuations of any vector field obeying $U(1)$ symmetry in the quantum-critical region and coupled to fermions as in the model solved in \cite{Aji-V-qcf1, ZhuChenCMV2015, ZhuHouV2016, Hou-CMV-RG}.
-The self-energy of the fermions is then effectively momentum independent for all calculations so that with the coupling function specified in Appendix A,
+We now use the developments in Sec.
+III for the critical fluctuations and their coupling to fermions summarized in Appendix A, which are valid for fluctuations of any vector field obeying $U(1)$ symmetry in the quantum-critical region and coupled to fermions as in the model solved in \cite{Aji-V-qcf1, ZhuChenCMV2015, ZhuHouV2016, Hou-CMV-RG}.
+Let us first note from the expressions for the matrix elements, that when the imaginary part of the propagator of the collective modes is written as ${\rm Im} D_R({\bf q}, \omega) = {\cal F}_{\bf q} (\omega/T)$, the imaginary part of the memory matrix is proportional to temperature, i.e., $\hat{M}''_0(t, t') \propto T$.
+Note that the eigenfunction with the zero eigenvalue described by Eq.~(\ref{zeroeigenvalue}) is an even function of the energy variable $t'$, which has an effect only on $\sigma$.
+On the other hand, the eigenvalues of $\hat{M}''_0(t, t')$ for eigenfunctions that are odd functions of the energy variable are nonzero positive in general.
+This is related to the symmetry that the AL vertex corrections are absent for $\kappa$.
+As a result, $\kappa$ is finite even without Umklapp scattering and is a temperature-independent constant from Eq.~(\ref{kappa_memory}) when $\hat{M}''_0(t, t') \propto T$.